akubera/FemtoFitter/README.rst

 Installation
 ------------

 This library can be built from source or installed via the python package manager ``pip`` which bundles both the libFemtoFitter.so library and femtofitter python package.

 Requirements
 ~~~~~~~~~~~~

+This library does not have the goal of backwards compatibility with older systems,
+as fitting is often done on users' computers where installation of up-to-date
+packages is expected.

-Building requires ROOT6 with the following features: python cpp11/cpp14 threads minuit2.
+Building requires ROOT6 with the following features:
+* ``python``
+* ``cpp11`` or ``cpp14``
+* ``threads``
+* ``minuit2``

-You can check your root installation by running the following command; if it returns all 'yes'
+You can check your root installation by running the following command; if it
-it is correctly configured.
+returns 'yes' for each parameter it is correctly configured (or switch cpp11)

 .. code:: bash